- A quick glance at what nibbler tool to use

 Nibblers are pretty easy to use, but you do need to get accustomed to how they work and get the right size for the gauge sheet metal you will be cutting.

-If you have never used a nibbler before, it would be a good idea to practice first on some throwaway of-cuts first before cutting the real work.
+If you have never used a nibbler before, first consider it a free tip to practice first on some throwaway pieces before cutting the real work.

 2. For roofing edges…